Natural Remedies for Eczema

 Natural Oils & Gels

 - Organic cold pressed virgin coconut oil is wonderfully soothing and moisturizing when used topically.
 It’s also reasonably inexpensive when compared to many dermatological creams.
+Apply after a warm bath then dress in itch suppressing eczema garments.
+You can buy eczema garments here.

 - Vitamin E oil can also be used topically.
 It comes in gel caps that you can break and use the liquid.
 Look for natural D-alpha tocopherol with mixed natural tocopherols.
 Read labels closely and avoid vitamin E acetate.

 - Aloe is another excellent topical option.
 You can use aloe vera gel which is particularly good if you can use it from a freshly cut aloe vera leaf.
-You can also combine it with vitamin E.
+You can also combine it with vitamin E. Wear eczema clothing to keep these messy treatments in place and to stop the itch.

 - Boil ground horsetail plant or horsetail herbs in a liter of water for 10 minutes.
 50 grams of horsetail is ideal.
 Filter the liquid into your bath water and take a 10-minute bath.
 Magnesium oil added to the bath can have excellent effects too.

 - If you live near the ocean or the sea, exposure to the salt water can help to dry the skin rather than to moisturize it which improves the skin irritation for many people.
 Many people’s skin condition shows improvements after a trip to the ocean so if you live nearby, head on over for a dip.
+You can create a healing ocean in your own bathtub with this dead sea salt soak for eczema.

 - Magnesium baths are a natural way to help improve your eczema.
 Soaking in Epsom salts or magnesium flakes along with a few tablespoons of Himalayan salt can have a similar effect to visiting the ocean.